cs2901/testing-yapespots/README.md

 For this release v0.1 we want to satisfy these requirements
 ## Functional requirements:
-- Receive and translate a text.utton.
+- Receive and translate a text
-19
-​
-- Translate from English to Spanish and vice versa.
+- Translate from and to using a selection of languages

 ## Non-functional requirements:
 - Translate on online mode.